hackworthltd/primer-app/README.md

 ## Interactive development

-To develop interactively, enter the Nix shell via `nix develop`.
-Note that we do not use Nix to install `pnpm`, as we've had issues with Nix and Node.js integration in the past, so the first time you check out the `primer-app` repo, you'll need to run `npx pnpm install` to bootstrap a new repo.

-After the initial bootstrap, you'll be able to run just `nix develop` and then all the standard `pnpm` command should work.
+To develop interactively, enter the Nix shell via `nix develop`, which will install/update any necessary Node.js packages, and automatically generate the Primer API bindings.

 ### Running a local `primer-service` instance